Cat: Know the Basics of Feline Nutrition

 her housemates' food.
 This is obviously not sound - or humane - obesity management advice.

-Hill's Prescription r/d is a poor quality, high carbohydrate (35%)
+Hill's Prescription r/d is a very poor quality, high carbohydrate (35%)

 diet that contains the following inappropriate and unhealthy